StreamerCat/ringsnap/README.md

 3. Confirm the browser redirects to `/app` after submission.
 4. Verify in Supabase that the `accounts` and `users` tables include the new trial records with the expected fields.
 5. Ensure Lovable's native database does not contain a duplicate record for the submission.

+## Admin monitoring dashboard

+Operations leads and admins can access a consolidated health dashboard at `/admin/monitoring` (link available from the Sales dashboard header once authenticated as an owner or admin).
+The page surfaces provisioning health, usage trends, and risk signals pulled from Supabase views optimised for this workflow.

+### Daily health check routine

+1. **Provisioning status cards** – Confirm new accounts are progressing to a `provisioned` state and review any recent failures surfaced in the "Recent provisioning failures" table.
+2. **Call volume & minutes** – Use the time range filter (7/30/90 days or all-time) to ensure total calls and minutes align with expectations.
+Investigate spikes in cost or average call duration.
+3. **Edge function error feed** – Scan the most recent errors for repeated failures.
+Escalate critical or high severity issues and capture request IDs for debugging.
+4. **Flagged accounts** – Review accounts with active alerts, provisioning issues, or manual flags.
+Coordinate follow-up actions with support or sales depending on the flagged reason.

+All datasets are powered by the new `admin_*` Supabase views, so downstream teams can also build reports directly against those views if deeper analysis is required.